Tyngsborough, Massachusetts: Schools

 Additionally, Tyngsborough is home to Greater Lowell Technical High School, a public vocational school which serves the towns of Tyngsborough, Dracut, and Dunstable as well as the city of Lowell.
 There is also one private school in Tyngsborough, the Academy of Notre Dame.

-The town also has one public charter school, Innovation Academy Charter School, serving over 800 students in grades five through 12.
-Innovation Academy moved to the town in of September 2008 from neighboring Chelmsford.
+The town also has one public charter school, Innovation Academy Charter School, serving over 800 students in grades 5 through 12.
+Innovation Academy moved to the town in September 2008 from neighboring Chelmsford.

 There are no colleges or universities in Tyngsborough, although Boston University once maintained a corporate education facility there, but it has since been moved to nearby Chelmsford.

 The Winslow School is a former school which was located on Winslow Drive.
 It opened in 1895 and closed in the early 2000s.
 The school was named after Sarah Winslow, who acquired a trust from Harvard College that is still an income for Tyngsborough.
 It was two stories high and 17,569 square feet in area.
 It had tennis courts, and playing fields in the back.
 As of 2014, the school lies abandoned in the Tyngsborough town center.